 Weight Loss Results

-Results from working out depends entirely on the person.
-Diet and exercise is specific, so you should determine (with the help of a doctor) what your body needs.
+Results from working out depend entirely on the person.
+Diet and exercise are specific, so you should determine (with the help of a doctor) what your body needs.
 Gyms and home workout programs both provide claims of weight loss, but results vary based on the individual.
 All programs encourage you to consult your physician and follow safety rules before beginning.
 A lot of people will not have success stories like the “before and after” pictures you see on TV no matter what they do.

 Are Home Workout Programs Legit of Lame?